Pitching a metadata catalog is almost always reasonable: if people could just find the right data, everything would get better.

 The diagram is not the product.
 The answer is the product.

-For AI systems, this gets more important.
-If an agent answers a question from a dataset, you need to know where the answer came from, which definitions were used, and whether the user was allowed to see the underlying data.
+In AI systems, this gets more important.
+If an agent answers a question from a dataset, you need to know where the answer came from, which definitions were used, and whether the user even had access.
 Provenance stops being an audit nicety and becomes part of runtime correctness.

 Governance should live in the path of work